Canada’s PGM+Copper Giant

 “You can count on one hand the number of fully permitted, billion-dollar projects ready to build in Canada — and Marathon is one of them.”

-At a market capitalization of less than C$150 million, Generation Mining trades at a mere fraction of its intrinsic value — especially when compared to major producers active in the same region, such as Newmont and Impala Canada.
+At a market capitalization of ~C$225 million, Generation Mining trades at a mere fraction of its intrinsic value — especially when compared to major producers active in the same region, such as Newmont and Impala Canada.

 Now, let’s turn to our exclusive interview with Chairman Kerry Knoll who shares his perspective on how Generation Mining is poised to capitalize on the moment at hand.